Charles Christopher Trowbridge: Early career in Detroit

-In 1821, Trowbridge helped negotiate a treaty between the US government and the Winnebago and Menominee Indians.
-With this experience, and his knowledge of the Cherokee language, Trowbridge was appointed assistant secretary in the local Indian department, and soon after was also made interpreter.
+In 1821, Trowbridge helped negotiate a treaty between the US government and the Winnebago and Menominee peoples.
+With this experience, and his knowledge of the Cherokee language, Trowbridge was appointed assistant secretary in the local government department for Native American affairs, and soon after was also made interpreter.

 Around this time, Trowbridge was made secretary of the Board of Regents of the University of Michigan.

-In 1823, Trowbridge was tasked with determining the relationships among the languages and customs of the indigenous tribes in the Northwest Territories.
+In 1823, Trowbridge was tasked with determining the relationships among the languages and customs of the indigenous tribes in Michigan Territory.
 He worked at this, as well as his interpreter duties, through 1825, when he resigned his post in favor of becoming cashier of the newly established Bank of Michigan.

-In 1826, Trowbridge married Miss Catherine Whipple Sibley, oldest daughter of Solomon Sibley.
-That same year, he built his own home, the Charles Trowbridge House, on Jefferson Avenue on what was then farmland far from the heart of the city.
-At the time, it was considered to be the finest frame house in the Michigan territory.
-Trowbridge lived in this house for over 50 years, and it currently still stands as likely the oldest existing home in the city of Detroit.
+In 1826, Trowbridge married Catherine Whipple Sibley, oldest daughter of Solomon Sibley.
+That same year, he built a home, the Charles Trowbridge House, on Jefferson Avenue on what was then farmland about a mile from the heart of the city.
+At the time, it was considered to be the finest frame house in Michigan territory.
+Trowbridge lived in this house for over 50 years, and it currently still stands and is likely the oldest existing home in the city of Detroit.
 Trowbridge lived in the house until his death in 1883.